Genivia/ugrep-indexer/README.md

 files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.
 See also Q&A below.

+If any files and directories were changed after indexing, then ugrep `--index` will always search these additions and changes made to the file system by comparing file and directory time stamps.
+If many files were added or changed, then simply re-index to bring the indexing up to date.
+Re-indexing is incremental, so it will not take as much time as the initial indexing process.

 A typical example of an index-based search, e.g. on the ugrep repository:

     $ cd drive/ugrep